intel/flexRAN-docker-image-dependencies/README.md

 $ kubectl create -f /opt/flexran_timer_mode.yaml
 ```
+note: test cases of timer mode are not included into the docker image by default. if user want to run timer mode, they need contact FlexRAN account team/PAE team to get the 22.07 release package, extract it and copy the sub-folder "test" into host folder - "/home/tmp_flexran". and then execute the pod creation work.

 for timer mode, once the container created, corresponding timer mode test will be run up.
 And you can check POD status thru - "kubectl describe po pode-name".
 You can also check the status of RAN service thru - "kubectl logs -f pode-name -c container-name"